 The average cost of a website in Ghana is GHc2,660.
-This is the result from a study of 75 Ghanaian website design companies and designers.
+This is the result from our study of 75 Ghanaian website design companies and designers.

 What we did was to search Google.com.gh for Website Designers in Ghana and Website Design Companies in Ghana.